gaarangoa/deeparg2.0/README.md

 # DeepARG v2.0
-This repository contains the update of deepARG (deep learning based approach for taxonomy annotation)
+This repository contains the update of deepARG (deep learning based approach for antibiotic resistance gene annotation)

 ## Requierements